t2trg/t2trg-iot-edge-computing/draft-hong-t2trg-iot-edge-computing.md

 This section provides an overview of today's IoT edge computing field, based on a limited review of standards, research, open-source and proprietary products in {{sec-overview}}.

 IoT gateways ({{sec-iot-gateways}}, {{sec-gateway-platforms}}) represent a common class of IoT edge computing products, where the gateway is providing a local service on customer premises, and is remotely managed through a cloud service.
-IoT communication protocols are typically used between IoT devices and the gateway, including CoAP, MQTT and many specialized IoT protocols (such as OPC UA and DDS in the Industrial IoT space), while the gateway communicates with the distant cloud typically using HTTP.
+IoT communication protocols are typically used between IoT devices and the gateway, including CoAP, MQTT and many specialized IoT protocols (such as OPC UA and DDS in the Industrial IoT space), while the gateway communicates with the distant cloud typically using HTTPS.
 Virtualization platforms enable the deployment of virtual edge computing functions (as VMs, application containers, etc.), including IoT gateway software, on servers in the mobile network infrastructure (at base station and concentration points), in edge datacenters (in central offices) or regional datacenters located near central offices.
 End devices are envisioned to become computing devices in forward looking projects, but are not commonly used as such today.

 Physical or virtual IoT gateways can host application programs, which are typically built using an SDK to access local services through a programmatic API.
 Edge cloud system operators host their customers' applications VMs or containers on servers located in or near access networks, which can implement local edge services.
 For example, mobile networks can provide edge services for radio network information, location and bandwidth management.